meekg33k/segment-amplitude/Project Description.md

   Other error types are sent exactly the same way as received from Amplitude's HTTP API.
 For the above error codes sent back to the client, the `message/event id` for the affected event is also included in the message sent to the client.

  * For handling error with status code 503, the worker instance of `amplitude-integration` tries to resend the event 10 times at 3 seconds interval.
-If failure persists after the tenth time, it sends a status of 500 back to the client with an error object contaninig the event ID and message: 'Error registering event'.
+If failure persists after the tenth time, it sends a status of 500 back to the client with an error object containing the event ID and message: 'Error registering event'.